zellyn/diskii/README.md

 diskii
 ======

+**Note:** diskii is not stable yet!
+I don't expect to remove functionality, but I'm still experimenting with the command syntax and organization, so don't get too comfy with it yet.

 diskii is a commandline tool for working with Apple II disk images.

 It is also a library of code that can be used by other Go programs.